 At first sip, it is not very bitter, but is still mildly convincing as a substitute for sweet vermouth.

 After trying it in several mocktails, it is best used with a premium tonic water as one of the ingredients.
-The quinine really helps boost the bitterness and enhance the flavors.
+The quinine really helps boost the bitterness and enhance the flavors. (check price)

 How it’s made: Lyre’s spirits are all made by carefully blending natural essences and extracts.
 Their label design is really fun and each bottle is unique.
 Keep reading below for the full taste test and results.

 In order to thoughtfully review a product, it must be tested.
 Here’s the method taken for taste testing all non-alcoholic spirits:

 - On ice with tonic or appropriate single mixer

 - Get creative

 Aperitif Rosso, when tasted neat, is very sweet at first, then only slightly bitter.
 Get a mouthful and swish it around, then you really start to notice the bitter more prominently.
 This is only mildly useful, since you probably won’t be swishing your mocktail around in your mouth as you drink it.

 Aperitif Rosso leans more vanilla, caramel, and bitter citrus pith (that white stuff between the rind and the fruit).
 Lyre’s makes note of these flavors you might also taste: blood orange, vanilla, caramel, citrus pith, and cacao.